mschreie/hpe_oneview_ansible_handsonlabs/exercises/00_introduction.md

 ## Objective

-Unlike managing and automating operating systems (rhel, windows..) and Applications, automating hardware is not commonly used.
-Managing Hardware is often left behind, maybe because many Ansible gurus do not see the magic of using HPE OneView and Ansible.<br>
+Many Ansible users are already familiar with managing instances, systems and applications in a virtual environment… However, Ansible can also manage Hardware and devices such as Physical Servers and Network equipment...
+In this lab, we will introduce managing and automating HPE Hardware with Ansible and HPE OneView.<br>

-This Lab will guide through the steps needed to automate:
+This Lab will guide you through the steps needed to automate:
-* Adding a server to HPE Oneview
+* Adding a server to HPE Oneview.
-* Create profile template : Oneview-Server-Profile-Template; It defines Hardware configuration and deploy it onto such a server.
+* Create a profile template : Oneview-Server-Profile-Template; It defines Hardware configuration and deploy it into a server.
-* Preparing and triggering the installation of VMware ESXi server.
+* Preparing and triggering the installation of HPE VMware ESXi server.

 While some steps need to be configured manually, we also prepared playbooks to speed up those tasks.